-Human papilloma virus (HPV) infections, aging, pallor of skin, previous cutaneous malignancies, blue or hazelnut eyes, CD4 lymphocytopenia and history of actinic keratosis are all considered associated to skin tumors after an OLT[18,35,40,41].
+Human papilloma virus infections, aging, pallor of skin, previous cutaneous malignancies, blue or hazelnut eyes, CD4 lymphocytopenia and history of actinic keratosis are associated to skin tumors after an OLT[18,35,40,41].
 In addition, PSC (considered as an indication for transplant[42]), male phenotype, Caucasian ethnicity and monoclonal induction therapy[40] represent relevant assets.
-A longstanding clinical experience proved CsA to be the strongest predictor; in fact CsA-treated patients developed a skin malignancy in a shorter time than patients treated with Tacrolimus, making CsA an independent and specific risk factor for skin cancer[43].
+A longstanding clinical experience proved CsA to be the strongest predictor; in fact CsA-treated patients developed a skin malignancy in a shorter time than patients treated with tacrolimus, making CsA an independent and specific risk factor for skin cancer[43].

-A strong link between IS and DNM development is also found in the Kaposi sarcoma (KS), a multifocal angioproliferative muco-cutaneous tumor[27] that affects immunodeficient patients infected with human herpesvirus-8 (HHV-8).
+A strong link between IS and DNM development is also found in the Kaposi sarcoma (KS), a multifocal angioproliferative muco-cutaneous tumor[27] that affects immunodeficient patients infected with human herpesvirus-8.
 However, in contrast with other DNMs[34,44,45], the KS incidence among the OLT population is constantly dropping.
 KS affects OLT patients around 500-fold more than the general population[27,44,46,47].
 Thus, a tailored IS administration and a meticulous use of chemotherapy are crucial to avoid the outset of KS.
-Of note, a low blood viral concentration often limits the HHV-8 detection in most affected patients[34,48].
-Typical KS diagnosis might also be missed by inexperienced pathologists[49].
-Even though there are ongoing trials on novel treatments for KS, nowadays evidence suggest that switching the IS regimen from CsA/tacrolimus to mTORi represents the best option to reduce the growth of KS[44,49,50].
+Of note, a low blood viral concentration often limits the human herpesvirus-8 detection in most affected patients[34,48].
+Typical KS diagnosis might also be missed by an inexperienced pathologist[49].
+Even though there are ongoing trials on novel treatments for KS, evidence suggests that switching the IS regimen from CsA/tacrolimus to mTORi represents the best option to reduce the growth of KS[44,49,50].

 Head and neck cancer are less common, but they are still the most serious DNMs in the OLT population.
-Despite any screening exam is approved to diagnose these malignancies[2,51], specific follow-up guidelines by the European Association for the Study of Liver are highly recommended for smokers and former alcoholic OLT patients[52].
-A recent study by Piselli et al[53] on 2770 OLT recipients confirmed a higher risk that these subjects are more prone to develop head and neck cancer, especially in those with a previous history of smoking and ALD.
-The 5-year survival rate has been reported around 35%, with a standardized incidence ratio (SIR) that increased to 11.2% in OLT subjects with ALD.
+Although no screening exam is approved to diagnose these malignancies[2,51], specific follow-up guidelines by the European Association for the Study of Liver highly recommended that smokers and former alcoholic OLT patients are screened[52].
+A recent study by Piselli et al[53] on 2770 OLT recipients confirmed a that these subjects are more prone to develop head and neck cancer especially in those with a previous history of smoking and alcoholic liver disease.
+The 5-year survival rate has been reported around 35% with a standardized incidence ratio (SIR) that increased to 11.2% in OLT subjects with alcoholic liver disease.

 Tobacco seems to be involved in the development of pharyngeal and tongue cancer, whereas alcohol plays a predominant role in the onset of oropharyngeal and upper aerodigestive squamous tumors in OLT individuals[54,55].
 Hence, regular screenings should be performed on ears, nose and throat especially if there is a prior history of smoking.

-Lung cancer accounts around 26% of the total deaths related to OLT DNMs[56].
+Lung cancer accounts for around 26% of the total deaths related to OLT DNMs[56].
 OLT patients showed a two- to three-fold higher incidence than the general population[34].
 Better outcomes in OLT subjects with no history of smoking were observed.
 Nevertheless, the survival rate in both OLT individuals and in the healthy population after being diagnosed with lung cancer was similar.
 Therefore, the major gamechanger in the final outcome is mainly represented by cigarette smoking[57].